vapor-community/sendgrid-kit/README.md

 📧 SendGridKit is a Swift package used to communicate with the SendGrid API for Server Side Swift Apps.

+Send simple emails, or leverage the full capabilities of SendGrid's V3 API.

 ### Getting Started

 Use the SPM string to easily include the dependendency in your `Package.swift` file